 To this end, we want to be able to increase the efficiency of agricultural land through increased resource utilization, which can lead to reduced deforestation, as agricultural land does not need to be expanded to the same extent.
 The forest is an important part of conserving biodiversity

-The project with Freeze Dry Unit has granted support from the Swedish Environmental Protection Agency.
+For our project to enable a more circular society we were granted support from the Swedish Environmental Protection Agency.
 Elajo Technology Solutions received the support together with Oxelösund Municipality within the framework of Urban Innovations.

-In total, the Freeze Dry Unit received SEK 1,325,000 in support from the Swedish Environmental Protection Agency.
-The money contributed to pilot tests at Oxelösund’s sewage treatment plant where the focus was on testing polymer-free drainage and drying with Freeze Dry Unit.
+In total, we received SEK 1,325,000 in support from the Swedish Environmental Protection Agency.
+The money contributed to pilot tests at Oxelösund’s sewage treatment plant where the focus was on testing polymer-free drainage and drying.

 In total, just over 50 projects received SEK 68 million from the Swedish Environmental Protection Agency.
 The projects cover several categories in urban development: Waste management, buildings and construction, digital tools, ecosystem services and cultivation, energy, transport and water and sewage.